Before you can create a Pursuit, you'll need to have at least one Pursuit Type configured in your Qorus Content Hub.

-When users create a new Pursuit, they'll be presented with a drop-down menu listing all the available Pursuit Types they have permissions to create.
-We'll use the 'Title' and 'Icon' you provide here in the drop-down menu, while the 'Description' is more for your own information.
+When users navigates into a Pursuit Type (1) they'll be presented with a list view of Pursuits.
+We'll use the 'Icon' and 'Title' you provide here in the list view, while the 'Description' is more for your own information.

 Here's an example of what this could look like:

-If you elect to not upload a custom icon for your Pursuit Type, Qorus will use the default icon, an example of which you can see in the above screenshot next to the 'RFP Pursuit' Pursuit Type (the orange target icon with a dollar sign).
+If you elect to not upload a custom icon for your Pursuit Type, Qorus will use the default icon, an example of which you can see in the above screenshot next to the 'Collaboration Platform' Pursuit (the orange target icon with a dollar sign).

 The 'Connector' determines where Pursuit documents associated with a Pursuit created from this Pursuit Type will get saved and managed.
-The 'Connector' can either be set to 'SharePoint Online Library' or 'Microsoft Teams':
+The 'Connector' can either be set to 'SharePoint Online Library', 'Microsoft Teams' or 'None':